-A major facet of our MYP is the Service as Action component.
-Each student completes a number of service based 'experiences' each academic year, and then reflects on, and records these on the ManageBac platform.
+A major facet of our MYP is Service as Action activities and reflection.
+Each student completes a number of service based 'experiences' each academic year, reflects upon them, and records these on the ManageBac platform.

-These experiences include a large number of charitable events such as; Pink Week and Spirit Week as well as helping organise our own GWA National and International Day celebrations.
-There are also service based trips across the UAE and beyond, with a particular focus on students' experiences during the annual Week Without Walls.
+These experiences may include a large number of charitable events such as the following: Pink Week and Spirit Week, as well as helping organize our own GWA National and International Day celebrations.
+There are also service-based trips across the UAE and beyond, with a particular focus on students' experiences during the annual GWA 'Week Without Walls'.

-Students are supported by their Form Tutors to identify possible experiences and in completing the reflection process for each one.
+Students are supported by their Form Tutors to identify possible experiences and in completing the reflection process for each Service as Action activity.